Karlee Burgess: Women's

 New qualifying rules for the Scotties Tournament of Hearts allowed Team Jones a pre-qualifying spot at the 2024 Scotties Tournament of Hearts without having to play in the 2024 playdowns.
 Days before the event began, Jones announced that at the conclusion of the season she would be retiring from four person curling.
 At the Hearts, Jones led the team to a 6–2 round robin record, followed by a championship round victory over Alberta.
 After dropping the 1 vs. 2 game to Rachel Homan, they defeated Kate Cameron in the semifinal to advance to their second straight Scotties final.
 After Jones got two in the tenth to tie the game at four all, Homan counted one in an extra end for the 5–4 victory.
 In their final event, Team Jones went 1–4 at the 2024 Players' Championship.
 After the season, it was announced Chelsea Carey would take over the team as their full-time skip for the 2024–25 curling season.
-However, halfway through the 2024-25 season, Burgess announced that she would be leaving the Carey team to pursue other opportunities.
-Burgess later announced that she would be joining the Kerri Einarson rink for the rest of the season, replacing Shannon Birchard, who was out for the season due to a knee injury.
-Burgess would play with Einarson at the 2025 Scotties Tournament of Hearts, where Burgess would again finish in second place, losing to Team Homan 6-1 in the final.
-At the end of the season, after Birchard recovered from her injury, Einarson announced for the 2025-26 curling season that Birchard would remain as second, with Burgess throwing lead stones, and Karwacki being the alternate.
-In their first event of the season, Einarson would win the 2025 Saville Shootout, beating Gim Eun-ji in the final.
+However, halfway through the 2024–25 season, Burgess announced that she would be leaving the Carey team to pursue other opportunities.

+Burgess watches her shot at the 2026 Players' Championship.